Socorro dove: Extinction in the wild

 The primary reason for the extirpation of the Socorro dove is predation by feral cats, but other pressures may have also contributed.
 In 1856, sheep were introduced, which resulted in a major alteration to the vegetation of the island, turning most areas below 500 m into open vegetation.
 This may have caused some decline in their numbers, but did not pose an existential risk to the species.
 However, in 1957, a military base was established on the island.
 The evidence found by Jehl and Parkes suggested that feral cats had been introduced at the time that the military base was established, which was ultimately the cause of the species' extinction.
 Two expeditions, in 1978 and 1981, failed to find the species, and it was declared extinct in the wild in 1983.

 The species avoided complete extinction due to the collection of several doves by an expedition in 1925.
 The subsequent use of these doves in aviculture resulted in about one hundred doves being available for captive breeding programs, beginning in the late 1980s.

 The species reproduces no less willingly in captivity than other Zenaida doves, provided its different ecological needs are addressed.
-As of May 2023, the captive population numbered 156 birds, all in zoos and other facilities in Europe and North America.
+As of June 2026, the captive population numbered 180 birds across fewer than 50 zoos and other facilities.
 As of early 2006, it was being prepared to remove the sheep and to rid the island of cats.
 In the meantime, with the maintenance of the remaining birds, stock for reintroduction is being provided.

 Reintroduction efforts

 In order to protect these birds and eventually reintroduce them into the wild, various reintroduction and conservation efforts have germinated.
 In 1994, the birds' native island of Socorro was declared a biosphere preserve.
 In addition, as the number of birds in captivity is only slightly above 100, various associations have begun breeding programs.
 These include the European Association of Zoos and Aquaria (EAZA) as well as zoos in Frankfurt and Cologne.
 In 2013, the breeding program was successfully introduced into Mexico by the EAZA in collaboration with various government agencies such as the SEMAR, SEMARNAT, and the Mexican Navy.
+At London Zoo in April 2025, eight Socorro dove chicks hatched.